mjung1/pandas/doc/source/development/contributing.rst

 The issue will then show up to the pandas community and be open to comments/ideas from others.

+To facilitate efficient issue management and resolution, we encourage the contributor who originally raises an issue to take ownership of the issue throughout its lifecycle.
+This includes:

+* Updating the original post with any important information, such as:

+   * Change of scope of the issue
+   * Additional details arising from the discussion thread
+   * Requested number of assignees for the issue

+* Closing the issue when it has been completed

+By taking ownership, contributors can ensure clear communication and efficient resolution of their reported issues or enhancement requests.

 Finding an issue to contribute to
 =================================